-Purpose: Use the TRC parameter to specify whether the sysout data set contains table reference character (TRC) codes or not.
-If so, a TRC code is the second character in each logical record; it immediately follows a carriage control character.
+Purpose: Use the TRC parameter to specify whether the logical record for each output line in the sysout data set contains table reference character (TRC) codes or not.
 The TRC code identifies which table-name in the CHARS parameter is to be used to print the record.